 - The first Army of Two game has Salem and Rios working together to take on Al-Qaeda terrorists.

 - Battlefield 3 has the People's Liberation and Resistance, an Iranian ultranationalist terrorist group that overthrow the legitimate Iranian government after an earthquake wrecked most of the country, allowing its leader Faruk Al-Bashir to take control with help from sympathizers in the Iranian military.
 They were the culprits for using a nuke in downtown Paris.
 Although Solomon was the culprit.

 - Solomon, according to the novel, is said to be of Lebanese origin.
 He currently threw his lot with the PLR after he defected from the Afghan Mujahideen, the Soviet and American militaries.

-- The first Modern Warfare game has Khaled Al-Asad launch a coup in a Middle Eastern country and execute President Yasir Al-Fulani, working together with Makarov by providing manpower to his forces.
+- The first Modern Warfare game has Khaled Al-Asad, a populist rebellion who launched a coup in a Middle Eastern country and execute President Yasir Al-Fulani, working together with Makarov by providing manpower to his forces.